philippeportesppo/AirMentorPro2_SmartThings/README.md

 <li>Put in Raspberry /var/www/html folder the file : airmentorpro2.php</li>
 <li>Put in /home/pi the python script airmentorpro2.py</li>
 <li>Put in /home/pi the python script ssdp_server.py (this file uses wlan0 as interface.
 You can change the code to use eth0 or other)</li>
-<li>Put in /home/pi the python script undergroundweather.py</li>
-This requires you to get a Weather UnderGround API key from https://www.wunderground.com/weather/api/<p></p>The information is used to provide more data about outside conditions.
-If you don't want to use this, check the previous versions of the DTH and html page on this GitHub.
 <li>Create a folder "lib" in /home/pi</li>
 <li>Put in /home/pi/lib the 2 files ssdp.py and upnp_http_server.py.</li>
 This is mandatory the 2 files are in a lib folder and the lib folder at the same location as ssdp_server.py